 Professor Dan Lubman

-Executive Clinical Director, Turning Point and Professor of Addiction Studies and Services at Monash University.
+Executive Clinical Director at Turning Point and the Professor of Addiction Studies and Services at Monash University

 Professor Lubman has worked across mental health and drug treatment settings in the UK and Australia.
 His research is wide-ranging and includes investigating the harms associated with alcohol, drugs and gambling, the impact of alcohol and drug use on brain function, the relationship between substance use, gambling and mental disorder, as well as the development of targeted telephone, online and face-to-face intervention programs within school, primary care, mental health and drug treatment settings.